 a.
 The left margin must be 1½ inches.
 Do not, for any reason, type anything in this margin.
 Margins of this size are needed so that the thesis can be properly bound.

 b.
 Right margin: 1 inch.
-Top and bottom margins: 1 inch
+Top and bottom margins: 1 inch.

 b.
-Turabian provides for five distinct formatting levels for subheadings (Turabian, 9th ed., 404–405).
+Turabian provides for five distinct formatting levels for subheadings (Turabian, 9th edition., 404–405).
 Use only as many levels as you need.
 The title of the chapter does not count as a level of subheading.

 d.
-The following example of how to use subheadings is based on Turabian, 9th ed., 404–405.
+The following example of how to use subheadings is based on Turabian, 9th edition., 404–405.
 This example is provided in order to illustrate the common three-level system.
 You do not have to use the exact number of levels illustrated below; choose the number of levels suited to the divisions in your thesis chapters, maintaining the principle of visual prominence explained above.

 Click here to view a sample first page of a chapter and an example of proper line spacing for subheadings.